Ocean50ul/home-server/README.md

 This project uses ffmpeg binary (`home-server/ffmpeg/ffmpeg.exe`) to resample audio files which are above 88200hz (thats threshold above which html `<audio>` tag can't do shit about) and to create dummy test fixtures.
 FFmpeg is licensed under the GNU Lesser General Public License (LGPL).

 The tool was downloaded from https://ffmpeg.org/

+TODO: shipping .exe is kinda sus, so i will make a script that downloads a thing from a trustworthy mirror and verify it with checksums.